aol/micro-server/micro-dist-lock/readme.md

 # Distributed lock plugin

 This plugin provides some common code for distributed lock.
-Clients use it only need to provide key/keys.
-If multiple keys are provided, the concatenated key will be used.
+Clients use it only need to provide lockName and key i.e. implements the LockKeyProvider interface and then autowire the LockController.
+The idea here is that the lockName can be constant and the key can be configurable e.g. a property.
+In this way, the key can be configured in a single place i.e. a spring bean.

 This plugin needs to be used in conjunction with a concrete distributed lock plugin i.e. micro-mysql plugin.

-This plugin also provides rest end points which can be used to check if a process is main process.
+This plugin also provides a rest end point which can be used to check if a process owns a lock for a given lockName.

 ## Getting The Microserver Distributed Lock Plugin